consult.el - Consulting completing-read

 consult-preview-max-countMaximum number of files to keep open during preview

-consult-preview-max-sizeFiles larger than this size are not previewed
+consult-preview-partial-sizeFiles larger than this size are previewed partially

 consult-preview-variablesAlist of variables to bind during preview